Government has knives out for hospital plans

 Insurance companies who offer cheap hospital cover, gap cover and cash back hospital plans are squaring up for a fight against draft regulations as they now stand.

-Steph Bester, the CEO of The Unlimited, which offers cheap hospital insurance, says the company will go to court over the proposed regulations.
+The Unlimited offers cheap hospital insurance.
+Steph Bester, the CEO, says the company will go to court over the proposed regulations.

 He says that hospital plan products do not undermine medical schemes.
 Bester gave the example of Discovery, which is a non-profit medical scheme, had nonetheless paid out R3,3 billion to its administrators – a for profit company – and still had a R1,5 billion surplus.

-Bester says the new law will prevent cash-strapped consumers who cannot afford to join a medical aid from having any health cover at all.
+Bester says the new law will prevent cash-strapped consumers from having any health cover at all.

 Says Bester: “Millions of South Africans cannot afford medical aid.
 This is the only alternative they have to relying on limited savings and the state health infrastructure.